featurevisor/featurevisor/docs/use-cases/experiments.md

 An **A/B test**, also known as **split testing** or **bucket testing**, is a controlled experiment used to compare two or more variations of a specific feature to determine which one performs better.
 It is commonly used in fields like web development, marketing, user experience design, and product management.

+It is common practice to call the default/existing behaviour as `control` variation, and the new/experimental behaviour as `treatment` variation.

 ## Why run A/B Tests?

 The primary goal of an A/B test is to measure the impact of the variations on predefined metrics or key performance indicators (KPIs).
 These metrics can include conversion rates, click-through rates, engagement metrics, revenue, or any other measurable outcome relevant to the experiment.